webgurus/MooveDevKit/README.md

 ####Commit

 There are a couple of guidelines on how and why to commit:
-1. You should commit every 30 minutes even if you haven't finished your feature.
+1. You should commit every 30 minutes, even if you haven't finished your feature.
 2. You should commit when you finished a feature
-3. When adding a commit message, you should be really descriptive but in the same time you have to be short.
+3. When adding a commit message, you should be really descriptive but in the same time you have to be short, so you will definitely know what commit was related to what exactly.

+Example commit messages would be something like this:

+1. You are just finishing a feature called "Newsletter Widget", then you would commit like this:

+`git commit -m 'Finished feature: Newsletter Widget'`

 ###Development